The Riddle (album)

-The Riddle is the second studio album by English singer-songwriter Nik Kershaw, released on 19 November 1984 by MCA Records.
+The Riddle is the second studio album by the English singer-songwriter Nik Kershaw, released on 19 November 1984 by MCA Records.

 On release, the album was received favourably by the majority of music critics.
 It peaked at number eight on the UK Albums Chart and reached the top 10 in New Zealand and Norway.
 The album spawned three charting singles in the United Kingdom—"The Riddle" peaked at number three on the UK Singles Chart; "Wide Boy" at number nine; "Don Quixote" at number 10.
 The album has been certified platinum by the British Phonographic Industry (BPI).

 The album was re-released on 9 August 2013 on Universal Music Group's Re-presents imprint featuring rare bonus content.
 The reissue is a two-disc set with the original album digitally remastered from the original 1/2" mix tapes; the bonus content consists of associated B-sides, 12″ mixes, and live versions of the songs featured on the album.